 It all forms part of the growing StokerVerse franchise run by horror writer Dacre Stoker, the descendant of Bram Stoker, and Dr Chris McAuley of Stoker-McAuley Productions.

-MA creative writing student Isabel Lovell said: “Having worked with Crooked Dice before, I knew I wanted to work on 7TV: Dracula, and the fact was in partnership with the StokerVerse team was an added bonus.
-It has been an intriguing process, trying to adapt a novel into a game, having only the original novel as our base source, there was often the battle of staying as faithful to the novel as possible, and making sure that we were creating a fun and playable game.
-In the end we’ve created a successful balance between both.”
+MA creative writing student Isabel Lovell said: “Having worked with Crooked Dice before, I knew I wanted to work on 7TV: Dracula.
+The fact it was in partnership with the StokerVerse team was an added bonus.
+It’s been an intriguing process, trying to adapt a novel into a game.
+Having only the original novel as our base source, there was often the battle of staying as faithful to the novel as possible, and making sure that we were creating a fun and playable game.
+In the end I think we’ve created a successful balance between both.”